Jamesrajraymond/Jamesrajraymond/README.md

 - 👋 Hi, I’m @Jamesrajraymond, curently in IT software department.
-To behonest, I do not have experience in developing Softwares
+To be honest, I do not have experience in developing Softwares
 - 👀 I’m interested in making my organization to have better tools for manufacturing side.
 - 🌱 I’m currently learning to manage , develope and enhance current softwares withing the organization
 - 💞️ I’m looking to collaborate on Manufacturing enhancements tools and software developements